williamouyang/okta.github.io/_source/_posts/2015-05-08-software-engineering-design-principles.md

 Okta has been an agile development shop since the beginning.
-One important aspect of being agile is enabling a mix of bottom-up and top-down decision making where high level vision and strategy is clearly communicated to enable teams to autonomously deliver value while also feeding back learnings from the trenches to inform the high level goals.[^the-knowledge-creating-company] This document collects much of the tacit engineering design principles we've used to guide development at Okta and continues to evolve as we experiment and learn.
+One important aspect of being agile is enabling a mix of bottom-up and top-down decision making.
+Specifically where high level vision and strategy is clearly communicated enabling teams to autonomously deliver value while also feeding back learnings from the trenches to inform the high level goals.[^the-knowledge-creating-company] Below are the tacit engineering design principles we've used to guide development at Okta.
+They continue to evolve as we experiment and learn.

 ## 1. Create User Value

 First and foremost, writing software is about creating value for users.
-This seems pretty straight forward, but as systems evolve and become more complex we start to introduce more abstraction and layering which brings us further away from the concrete problem we're trying to solve.
-It's important to keep in mind the reason you're writing software in the first place and use the understanding of your audience to inform priority.
+This seems straight forward, but as systems evolve and become more complex we start introducing more abstraction and layering which brings us further away from the concrete problem we're trying to solve.
+It's important to keep in mind the reason for writing software in the first place and use the understanding of the audience to inform priority.

 At Okta, our entire company is aligned on this principle because our #1 core value is [customer success](https://www.okta.com/customers/focus-on-customer-success.html).
-In practice this means there's almost always a bunch of customers eager to beta a new feature we're working on.
-We collaborate closely with customers while we're building features and are able to get their feedback as we iterate and get changes out the door in weekly sprints.
+In practice this means there's almost always a number of customers eager to beta a new feature we're working on.
+We collaborate closely with customers while building features allowing for continuous feedback as we iterate and get changes out in weekly sprints.

 ![xkcd - pass the salt](http://imgs.xkcd.com/comics/the_general_problem.png)